Add-in commands for Outlook

 In Outlook on the web, the add-in name is displayed in an overflow menu.
 If the add-in has multiple add-in commands, you can expand the add-in menu to see the group of buttons labeled with the add-in name.

 What UX shapes exist for add-in commands?

-The UX shape for an add-in command consists of a ribbon tab in the host application that contains buttons that can perform various functions.
+The UX shape for an add-in command consists of a ribbon tab in the Office application that contains buttons that can perform various functions.
 Currently, three UI shapes are supported:

 - A button that launches a task pane